-Zijin Mining – environmental progress at the Chukaru Peki Mine in Serbia10.
-February 2020. / Mining
+Zijin Mining – environmental progress at the Chukaru Peki Mine in Serbia, Mining

 An environmental impact study of the Chukaru Peki gold and copper mine owned by China’s Zijin Mining Group was presented to the citizens of Bor.